rossnoah/PerPlayerKit/CONFIG.md

     set-hunger-on-kit-load: false
     set-saturation-on-kit-load: false
     remove-potion-effects-on-kit-load: false

     heal-on-enderchest-load: false
     feed-on-enderchest-load: false
     set-saturation-on-enderchest-load: false
     remove-potion-effects-on-enderchest-load: false

     rekit-on-respawn: true
     rekit-on-kill: false

+    broadcast-kit-messages: true #broadcasts when a player loads a kit or enderchest

     broadcast-on-player-action: true #broadcasts when a player uses a kit, copies a kit, etc.

     send-update-message-on-join: true #sends a message to players with perplayerkit.admin when they join the server if a new version is available

     old-death-drops: false #makes it so players drop items in a condensed area rather than spreading out when they die
 ```

+#### Feature Flag Descriptions:

+**Kit Loading Features:**
+- **rekit-on-respawn**: Automatically loads the player's last used kit when they respawn after death
+- **rekit-on-kill**: Automatically loads the player's last used kit when they kill another player
+- **broadcast-kit-messages**: Controls whether broadcast messages are sent when players load kits or enderchesets (e.g., "Player loaded a kit").
+When set to `false`, these specific kit-loading broadcast messages are suppressed

+**Action Broadcast Features:**
+- **broadcast-on-player-action**: Controls whether broadcast messages are sent for other player actions like copying kits, repairing gear, opening kit room, etc. This does NOT affect kit loading messages (controlled by `broadcast-kit-messages`)

+**Health/Hunger Features:**
+- **set-health-on-kit-load**: Sets player health to full when loading a kit
+- **set-hunger-on-kit-load**: Sets player hunger to full when loading a kit
+- **set-saturation-on-kit-load**: Sets player saturation to full when loading a kit
+- **remove-potion-effects-on-kit-load**: Removes all potion effects when loading a kit
+- **heal-on-enderchest-load**: Sets player health to full when loading an enderchest
+- **feed-on-enderchest-load**: Sets player hunger to full when loading an enderchest
+- **set-saturation-on-enderchest-load**: Sets player saturation to full when loading an enderchest
+- **remove-potion-effects-on-enderchest-load**: Removes all potion effects when loading an enderchest